Ready to start email marketing?

 Step 3.
 Choose an email marketing service provider

 If you’re serious about email marketing, you need to work with an email marketing service provider.
 But choosing the best provider can be a challenge.
-Finding an effective and reasonably priced autoresponder is a big step in this process.
+Finding an effective and reasonably priced autoresponder is a big step in this process when you start email marketing.

 What is an Autoresponder?